Less is More: Compact-Token Masked Feature Prediction for Skeleton Representation Learning: Method

 \subsection{Skeleton-Aware Augmentations (SAA)}

-Standard geometric augmentations \cite{ActCLR, AimCLR, CrosSCLR} often disregard the articulated nature of the human body, leading to implausible poses or distorted limb proportions.
-We introduce \textit{Skeletal-Aware Augmentations (SAA)}, a set of improved transformations designed to construct diverse yet structurally valid pairs.
+Standard geometric augmentations \cite{ActCLR, AimCLR, CrosSCLR} may disregard the articulated structure of the human body, leading to distorted skeletons or unreliable contrastive pairs, which can harm representation learning, as illustrated in Fig.~\ref{fig:augmentation}(b--d).
+We introduce Skeleton-Aware Augmentations (SAA), shown in Fig.~\ref{fig:augmentation}(f--h), a set of transformations designed to improve view diversity while preserving basic anatomical consistency.

-\textbf{Skeleton-aware rotation.} This is illustrated in Fig.~\ref{fig:augmentation}-(f) and compared with the uniform rotation in Fig.~\ref{fig:augmentation}-(b).
+\textbf{Skeleton-aware rotation.} This is illustrated in Fig.~\ref{fig:augmentation}(f) and compared with the uniform rotation in Fig.~\ref{fig:augmentation}(b).
 Standard rotation \cite{ActCLR, CTRGCN, AimCLR} is typically confined to a limited range of angles.
 To maintain a realistic upright posture, we apply a full $360^\circ$ random rotation exclusively around the vertical $Y$-axis.
 For the remaining non-gravity axes ($X, Z$), we constrain perturbations to small angles (e.g., $30^\circ$) to avoid physically implausible tilting.
 Unlike previous works that restrict all axes to maintain stability, our approach decouples the rotation logic to maximize view diversity while preserving physical validity.

-\textbf{Skeleton-aware mirroring.} As shown in Fig.~\ref{fig:augmentation}-(g), and compared with the index swapping in Fig.~\ref{fig:augmentation}-(c), heuristic index swapping \cite{ActCLR, AimCLR, Skateformer} is a common approach but fails to achieve a mathematically rigorous reflection, thereby resulting in unnatural poses.
+\textbf{Skeleton-aware mirroring.} As shown in Fig.~\ref{fig:augmentation}(g), and compared with the index swapping in Fig.~\ref{fig:augmentation}(c), heuristic index swapping \cite{ActCLR, AimCLR, Skateformer} is a common approach but fails to achieve a mathematically rigorous reflection, thereby resulting in unnatural poses.
 Our strategy performs a geometric mirroring that simultaneously negates coordinate values along the lateral axis ($X$-axis) and reassigns joint indices according to bilateral symmetry.
 This dual-operation ensures that the resulting motion is anatomically consistent--preserving the correct ``Front'' orientation and left-right semantics--rather than producing a distorted artifact.